sangnandar/Realtime-Gmail-Listener/README.md

 2. Go to **Project Settings** → click **"Change project"** under Google Cloud Platform (GCP) Project.
 3. Link it to a new or existing GCP project.
 4. Enable the following APIs in the linked GCP project:
-   - Gmail API - obviously
+   - Gmail API – obviously
    - Cloud Build API – used to build and deploy containers
    - Artifact Registry API – used to store Docker images
    - Cloud Pub/Sub API – used to receive Gmail push notifications
    - Cloud Run API – used to deploy and manage the Cloud Run service
    - Eventarc API – used to create triggers from Pub/Sub to Cloud Run
+   - Secret Manager API – used to securely store and access sensitive information

 ### 2. Enable Gmail API in Apps Script Services
 1. In the Apps Script editor, click + Services (left sidebar).